sabtorres/blender-2d-projector/README.md

 - If you're not happy about something here, feel free to improve this program by making your own pull request, or if you can't/don't want to program, please open an issue and let me know about it.
 While you're at it, a motivational star will surely make me want to improve this.

-- This only supports the EEVEE render engine for now, and was only tested in Blender version 2.82.
-I might upgrade and change this soon though.
+- This only supports the EEVEE render engine for now, and works with Blender 2.83 LTS.

 - Rendering animations will render every frame.
 This is a process that takes a fair amount of time and produces lots of images.
 Be sure to make a directory specifically for this output, and be patient.